2001 K Street, NW

-An associate in the Litigation Department, Lina Dagnew maintains a broad practice that includes internal investigations, commercial litigation, white collar defense and the Foreign Corrupt Practices Act.
-She has jury trial experience in federal and state courts, and has represented domestic and international clients in pharmaceutical, financial services, manufacturing, media and other industries.
-She also has in-house counsel experience, handling regulatory and litigation matters in the financial services sector.
+A partner in the Litigation Department, Lina Dagnew is a trial lawyer who represents domestic and international clients in various complex commercial and civil litigation matters, as well as in internal investigations, white collar defense and Foreign Corrupt Practices Act matters.
+She has jury trial experience in federal and state courts and has counseled clients in pharmaceuticals, financial services, manufacturing, media and other industries.
+Lina has also handled various litigation and regulatory matters as in-house counsel at one of the largest financial institutions.